johnroutledge/milestone-project-1/README.md

 **Testing with Lighthouse in Google Chrome Devtools**

 * Performance: On all pages, performance came back initially with a score under 90% due to image file sizes.
 Having compressed the Bilingual Boys navbar logo, all pages returned a performance score above 90% with the exception of the gallery page.
 The performance score of the gallery page was very low (31%) due to the number of images being used.
 To rectify this all images were resized and compressed which resulted in a better score, but there was still room for improvement.
 I decided to resize all gallery images for mobile use (<700p pixels) and add CSS code to the media query.
 Having done this and deleting some unnecessary ones, running the test again resulted in a score of above 90%.
 * Accesibility: Scores on all pages were above 90%.
 The one warning which needed to be addresses in terms of accessibility was the contrast between the background and font colours of the navbar and footer.
-With the original colours of XXX and white, the contrast was too low for people with limited vision.
-To rectify this, I chose a lighter blue for the background and changed the font colour to black.
+With the original font colour of white on the current blue background, the contrast was too low for people with limited vision.
+To rectify this, I changed the font colour to black.
 This resulted in a much better contrast rating and consequently increased the accessibility score of the website.
 * Best Practices: These came back as 93% on all pages and so no changes were made.
 * SEO: SEO test figures were 100% on all pages.

 **Notable bug fixes:**

-The 'hero-zoom' when coded originally was set to zoom in (as per Brian O'Grady's tutorial example).
-However, once zoomed in, it produced gaps around the border at certain screen resolutions.
+The 'hero-zoom' when coded originally was set to zoom in (as per Brian O'Grady's tutorial example) which produced unsightly gaps around the border at certain screen resolutions.
 After trying numerous solutions without success, I found that reversing the zoom (out rather than in) eradicated the problem completely.

 ## Deployment